ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

-While moving the wire, you will notice it is dashed.
-Once the node is unselected, the wire becomes invisible.
+While moving the wire, you will notice it is dashed and when the node is unselected the wire becomes invisible.
 This is a good practice to keep the flow nice and clean.

 <hr/>

 #### Step 6: Error handling and debugging

-Let us configure the flow to catch errors and help us debug errors.
+You'll configure the flow to catch errors and help us debug errors.

 **To catch and debug errors:**